Icelandic 3 for English Speakers

 Contract conditions for this Icelandic course

-1. Students pay for the course in advance, and the payment formalizes the reservation of a seat.
-Students will receive an invoice and receipt in their email as proof of charge as soon as the course is confirmed (when five students have paid).
+1. Students pay for the course in advance, formalizing their reservation of a seat.
+As soon as the course is confirmed (when the equivalent of six students has paid), students will receive an invoice and receipt in their email as proof of charge.
 Places are granted depending on who makes the reservation earlier (on a first-come, first-served basis).
-For the course to start, five students must have formalized their registration.

 4. The teacher of this Icelandic course is Fernán González Domingo.
-Still, in case of illness or due to professional or personal commitments, another teacher can replace him at those times.
-In case no teacher is available, if the course’s dates need an extension, the teacher will try to find a solution taking into account the students’ schedules so that all students receive the classes they have contracted.
+However, if he is ill or has professional or personal commitments, another teacher can replace him.
+If no teacher is available or the course dates need an extension, the teacher will try to find a solution, taking into account the students’ schedules so that all students receive the classes they have contracted.

 5. Etiquette: Out of respect for your classmates and the teacher, we ask you to attend classes alone in a room without noise and with your camera on.
 By default, all attendees have their microphones open to ask questions when they want, as in a face-to-face classroom.
 Still, if there is noise, you must turn your microphone off (or we’ll do it for you; you can turn it on again to participate at any point).
 The virtual classroom has a feature to raise your hand.
 Private classes may fit your needs better if your situation makes participation impossible.
 It is not allowed to photograph, copy/reproduce, record, or distribute the content of the classes.
 Failure to follow these instructions or being disrespectful to other students or the teacher may result in the student’s expulsion from that class or the course (no refund).